 A Model of the Hα and Na Transmission Spectrum of HD 189733b

-Following Christie et al. 2013, we constructed a spherically symmetric hydrostatic atmosphere model encompassing the region dominated by atomic hydrogen.
+Following Christie et al. (2013), we constructed a spherically symmetric hydrostatic atmosphere model encompassing the region dominated by atomic hydrogen.
 The atomic hydrogen level population was computed including both collisional and radiative transition rates.
-The radiative rates between 1s and 2p determines throughout the simulation domain because of the large Lyα intensity .
+The radiative rates between 1s and 2p determines n2p throughout the simulation domain because of the large Lyα intensity $\bar{J}_{Ly\alpha}$.
 Lyα may also play a role in the heating/cooling and ionization/recombination balance, so a detailed Lyα radiation transfer calculation is crucial.

 We solved the Lyα resonant scattering numerically with the Monte-Carlo method, illustrated in Figure 2.
 The run of particle densities and temperatures versus radius from the hydrostatic atmosphere calculation were used to specify the Lyα source function, as well as the mean free path to scattering and true absorption.
 Both the incident stellar Lyα and internal sources due to recombination cascade and collisional excitation were included.
 The hydrostatic atmosphere and Lyα radiation transfer simulation were done iteratively until the result converges.

-The combination of and increasing with depth gives rise to an approximately flat H(n=2) around 104 cm-3 over two decades in pressure near the base of the thermosphere, where the temperature is in the range 3000 ~ 6000 K. Metal species, esp.
-Mg, Na, and Si, are important in heating and cooling of this region.
+The combination of $\bar{J}_{Ly\alpha} \propto P^{-1}$ and increasing $n_{1s}$ with depth gives rise to an approximately flat H(n=2) around 104 cm-3 over two decades in pressure near the base of the thermosphere, where the temperature is in the range 3000 ~ 6000 K. Metal species, particularly Mg, Na, and Si, significantly contribute to the heating and cooling in this region.
 The number densities of Na I and H(n=2) are similar in the pressure region near 10-2 μbar, where the optical depths of Na D and Hα reach 1.
-This leads to similar transit depths for observed Hα and Na D lines.
+This similarity explains the comparable transit depths observed for the Hα and Na D lines.

 Using the temperature and number density of H(n=2) and Na I at each radius, the transmission spectra of Hα (Figure 4) and Na D (Figure 5) we obtained are in broad agreement with the observations of HD 189733b.